 |

-The portfolios would be reviewed and graded by Oregon bar examiners.
+The portfolios will be reviewed and graded by Oregon bar examiners.
 A comprehensive list of requirements can be found on the Oregon State Bar Licensure Pathway Development Committee's homepage.

 In a commendable move to ensure the fair treatment of graduates, especially given the rising cost of law school, the program also stipulates that participants be compensated for their work.